 - (1) Press the 8 and 0 keys in this order in the initial stage of the maintenance mode.
-The USB serial number appears on the LCD. - (2) Press the Black Start key.
-Each time the Black Start key is pressed, one of the following log information items appears on the LCD in the order given below. - 1) Ink drop count, indicating how many droplets have been jetted out from each of the ink cartridges\ - 2) Ink drop count after near-empty, indicating how many droplets have been jetted out from each of the ink cartridges\1 after the ink empty sensor detects near-empty - Total ink drop count, indicating how many droplets the equipment has been jetted out from each of the ink cartridges\1 since produced - 4) Jam count, indicating how many times a paper jam has occurred - 5) Total page count, indicating how many pages have been printed since the equipment was produced - 6) PC print page count, indicating how many pages the equipment has been printed as an output device of the connected PC - 7) Copy page count, indicating how many copies have been made - 8) FAX page count, indicating how many received FAX pages have been printed - 9) Purge count, indicating how many times the purge operation has been carried out With the purge count displayed, pressing the 2, 7, 8 and 3 keys in this order resets the purge count to zero. - 10) Wiper count, indicating how many times the wiper operation has been carried out - Ink cartridge change count, indicating how many times ink cartridge replacement has been made for each color\ - 12) Error code of the most recent machine $\operatorname{error}^{^2}$ - 13) Error code of the most recent communications $\operatorname{error}^{3}$ - 14) ADF jam count, indicating how many times a document jam has been occurred - 15) ADF page count, indicating how many documents have been fed - 16) Flat-bed page count, indicating how many documents have been scanned
+The USB serial number appears on the LCD. - (2) Press the Black Start key (Mono Start key for the FAX1815C).
+Each time the Black Start key (Mono Start key) is pressed, one of the following log information items appears on the LCD in the order given below. - 1) Ink drop count, indicating how many droplets have been jetted out from each of the ink cartridges1 - 2) Ink drop count after near-empty, indicating how many droplets have been jetted out from each of the ink cartridges^{1} after the ink empty sensor detects near-empty - Total ink drop count, indicating how many droplets the equipment has been jetted out from each of the ink cartridges^{1} since produced - 4) Jam count, indicating how many times a paper jam has occurred - 5) Total page count, indicating how many pages have been printed since the equipment was produced - 6) PC print page count, indicating how many pages the equipment has been printed as an output device of the connected PC - 7) Copy page count, indicating how many copies have been made - 8) FAX page count, indicating how many received FAX pages have been printed - 9) Purge count, indicating how many times the purge operation has been carried out With the purge count displayed, pressing the 2, 7, 8 and 3 keys in this order resets the purge count to zero. - 10) Wiper count, indicating how many times the wiper operation has been carried out - 11) Ink cartridge change count, indicating how many times ink cartridge replacement has been made for each color1 - 12) Error code of the most recent machine error^{2} - 13) Error code of the most recent communications $error^{3}$ - 14) ADF jam count, indicating how many times a document jam has been occurred - 15) ADF page count, indicating how many documents have been fed

-If you press the Black Start key, the screen goes back to the USB serial number indication in step (1) above.
+If you press the Black Start key (Mono Start key for the FAX1815C), the screen goes back to the USB serial number indication in step (1) above.

-- (3) To stop this operation and return to the initial stage of the maintenance mode, press the Stop/Exit key. - \ To check each of the four ink cartridges, press the Menu/Set key.
-Pressing the key cycles through black, yellow, cyan, and magenta. - \ When a machine error code is displayed, pressing the Menu/Set key toggles between the latest error and 2nd latest error. - \ When a communications error code is displayed, pressing the Menu/Set key cycles through the latest error, 2nd latest error, and 3rd latest error.
+- (3) To stop this operation and return to the initial stage of the maintenance mode, press the Stop/Exit key. - 1 To check each of the four ink cartridges, press the Menu/Set key.
+Pressing the key cycles through black, yellow, cyan, and magenta. - 2 When a machine error code is displayed, pressing the Menu/Set key toggles between the latest error and 2nd latest error. - 3 When a communications error code is displayed, pressing the Menu/Set key cycles through the latest error, 2nd latest error, and 3rd latest error.